kuansw/DSS_Capstone/README.md

 # JHU Data Science Specialization Capstone Project

-This Git repository contains my submission for Data Science Specialization Capstone Project.
+This Git repository contains my submission for Data Science Specialization Capstone Project, which is a study into Sentiment Analysis and the Prediction of Star Ratings of Yelp Restaurant Reviews from their Review Text.

 The submission comprise of the following files: